isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 Comet in 1986.
 Over 12,000 people attended the two overnight sessions to get a glimpse of this once-in-a-lifetime comet.</p>
 <p>However, Singapore's infamous tropical weather and cloudy skies can thwart
 attempts to capture the cosmos.
-Not to mention, Singapore is the world's most light-polluted country, according to the <a href="https://www.science.org/doi/10.1126/sciadv.1600377" rel="noopener noreferrer nofollow" target="_blank"><u>New World Atlas of Artificial Night Sky Brightness</u></a>.
+Not to mention, in 2016, Singapore was named the world's most light-polluted country, according to the <a href="https://www.science.org/doi/10.1126/sciadv.1600377" rel="noopener noreferrer nofollow" target="_blank"><u>New World Atlas of Artificial Night Sky Brightness</u></a>.
 With Singapore's urbanised landscape and numerous buildings, there are simply not enough dark, unobstructed areas to look up at the sky.</p>
 <p>When I ask Senior Science Educator Meng Hwee Lim about a good place in